AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stages-and-touchpoints.md

 ---
 unique-page-id: 18874558
-description: Boomerang Stages and Touchpoints - Bizible - Product Documentation
+description: Boomerang Stages and Touchpoints - Marketo Measure - Product Documentation
 title: Boomerang Stages and Touchpoints
 exl-id: e58169a3-3637-4878-8a0e-1920d873ff52
 ---
 # Boomerang Stages and Touchpoints {#boomerang-stages-and-touchpoints}

-Bizible has released our Boomerang Stage feature!
-The Boomerang Stage feature was created to provide greater visibility into the customer’s journey for Bizible customers with long sales cycles.
+Marketo Measure has released our Boomerang Stage feature!
+The Boomerang Stage feature was created to provide greater visibility into the customer’s journey for Marketo Measure customers with long sales cycles.
 This feature allows marketers to create touchpoints for all stage transitions that occur in the Opportunity journey, like when a contact MQLs, then moves to SAL, and then reverts back to the MQL stage.
 When contacts “re-enter the MQL stage” or “re-MQL’s”, we consider the MQL to be a boomerang stage.
-The Boomerang Stage feature functions alongside Bizible’s Custom Stages.
+The Boomerang Stage feature functions alongside Marketo Measure’s Custom Stages.

 ## What This Feature Does {#what-this-feature-does}